 - Inspect the connectors and pins on CEM for corrosion.

 - Remove the black relays from the CEM and inspect them as well.

 - Use a small brush to clean the contacts in combination with the contact cleaner.

 - Once you have cleaned all the contacts, allow the CEM to dry completely.

 - Apply a light coat of electronic contact protector (dielectric grease) on each terminal to improve conductivity.

 - Reconnect all connectors to the CEM.
-Each connector has a unique shape and, therefore, will only go into its own port.
+Each connector’s unique shape will only go into its own port.

 - Secure the CEM on the two brackets that are under the dashboard.